twknab/mean_hike/readme.md

 ## Completed Improvements:

++ 8/17/17 - Add New Hike feature completed with Validations.
 + 8/08/17 - Secured API routes and Angular routes for valid session user only.
 + 8/07/17 - Cleaned up all methods and added descriptive commenting / doc string notation.
 + 8/01/17 - Added User Account Update feature and added User Messages.